ReactFinland/site/layouts/index.md

 The workshop day of the event has been limited to hundred people.
 Each workshop is limited to 50 people and 3 hours.
 So far, the following workshops have been confirmed:

-* React Architecture - Learn to architecture your React application with [Andrey Okonetchnikov](https://github.com/okonet) and [Artem Sapegin](https://github.com/sapegin).
+* Style guides in React - Learn to develop style guides for your React application with [Andrey Okonetchnikov](https://github.com/okonet) and [Artem Sapegin](https://github.com/sapegin).
 * ReactVR - Get most out of ReactVR with [Shay Keinan](https://github.com/crazypixel).
 * ReasonML - See the reason in ReasonML with [Patrick Stapfer](https://github.com/ryyppy).
 * Universal React - Learn how to develop React in Universal way with [Sia Karamalegos](https://github.com/siakaramalegos).